 We will move from north to south.
 Most of the plain territory of the region is endless arable land and orchards, with small villages and farms.
 People here earn in agriculture, and the sights are limited to field lands and the Kuban river, which flows peacefully from the spurs of the Caucasus mountains over the edge and flows into the Azov sea.
 The capital of the region - the city of Krasnodar - the closest contender for the new millionaire city.
 It is a dynamically developing city in which there is everything necessary for a comfortable and prosperous life.
 The historical monuments of Catherine II and Alexander I, art galleries and the museum of local lore, the recently rebuilt Krasnodar Arena stadium and well-kept parks are all you need for a relaxing holiday.

-Moving to the south-west, we get to the Crimean Bridge - a miracle of modern architecture and one of the grandest modern buildings.
-There you can cross the Kerch Strait and get to the Crimea, but before that you should definitely visit the ancient Cossack village of Taman, on the outskirts of which the open-air museum “Ataman” is located.
-This is a fully recreated life of the Cossack life, where entertainment and educational events are held all year round.
-Not far from it is the picturesque valley of Indian lotuses (Akhtanizovskaya vil.) and the Tizdar mud volcano, whose healing mud is known throughout the Taman Peninsula and beyond.
-A huge Bugazskaya sandy spit, which stretches for tens of kilometers along the Black Sea by a narrow isthmus, is also located nearby.
-It has everything for every type of holiday: deserted clean sandy beaches, water activities and windsurfing, beautiful nature and incredible landscapes.
+Moving southwest, we will come to the Crimean Bridge - a miracle of modern architecture and one of the grandest modern buildings.
+On it you can cross the Kerch Strait and get into the Crimea, but before that you should definitely call in the ancient Cossack village of Taman, on the outskirts of which is located the "Ataman" open-air museum.
+This is a completely recreated life of Cossack life, where entertaining and educational events are held all year round.
+Not far from it is the picturesque valley of Indian lotuses (Akhtanizovskaya station) and the mud volcano Tizdar, whose healing mud is known throughout the Taman Peninsula and beyond.
+Also nearby is the huge Bugaz sand spit, which stretches tens of kilometers along the Black Sea with a narrow isthmus.
+There is everything for any type of relaxation: deserted clean sandy beaches, water activities and windsurfing, beautiful nature and incredible landscapes.

 The most western city on the Black Sea coast of the Krasnodar region is Anapa.
 The city itself is a large cluster of one-story buildings, interspersed with high-rise hotels and health resorts.
 Here is a very shallow and warm sea, suitable for families with children, a cozy embankment and a picturesque lighthouse on the rocky shore.
 In Anapa, you should definitely visit the archaeological museum of the ancient Greek colony "Gorgippia", as well as learn about the history of the "Russian Gates".
 And not far from Anapa there is a cypress grove, where tree trunks are flooded with lake Sukko.